Crimson Publishers Publish With Us Reprints e-Books Video articles

 Figure 2:Solar cycle model fit to measured earth temperatures since 1850.

 The SCM in Figure 2 illustrates the cyclic nature of the temperature data itself and leads to the prediction that beyond the Hiatus Earth temperatures will moderate until the next cyclical increase.
 It should be noted that the two models used different measured temperature data sets.
 This situation with no single set of measured Earth temperature values is further discussed in the section titled Questionable Recalculated Earth Temperatures Since the Start of the Hiatus.
-Note that the 2023 Earth temperature in both figures is the maximum ever reported since 1850 and agrees with the UNIPCC model.
+Note that the 2023 Earth temperature in both images is the maximum ever reported since 1850 and agrees with the UNIPCC model.
 From 1850 to 2022 Earth temperatures rose 1.07deg.
 C. while from 1850 to 2023 Earth temperatures rose 1.31deg.
 C. for a 22% increase in 2023!
 Is this value real or is it due to the new temperature calculation method changes discussed in the section titled Questionable Recalculated Earth Temperatures Since the Start of the Hiatus.
 The SCM predicts moderating temperatures during the next two decades while the UNIPCC model predicts them increasing in a straight line.
 AR6 modeling results are shown in Figure 3 which is Figure 1 from an open research paper [11].
 The multi-model mean red line is the average of about thirty models run by various entities while the black line is average Earth temperatures from NASA [12].
 The spread in the different models is large.
 All UNIPCC mean models are the average of many models as in Figure 3 after the results have been adjusted to the baseline [13] from 1961-1990.
 In other words, the average model results are adjusted up or down to agree with the timespan from 1961-1990.
 The level of agreement here looks better than AR5 in Figure 2, but improvement appears to be mainly due to elevated recalculated Earth temperatures.
 In both cases the mean models do not account for the detailed shape of the temperature curve.
 Questionable changes in Earth temperature calculations will be discussed in the section titled Questionable Recalculated Earth Temperatures Since the Start of the Hiatus.

 Figure 3:UNIPCC AR6 models.